sciabarracom/Mosaico3/README.md

 - `cd ../ansible`
 - `ansible-playbook site.yml`

 That is.
-Once done, `vagrant ssh master` and start playing with `Kubernetes`
+Once done, enter in the master with `vagrant ssh master` and start playing with `Kubernetes`

 # Setup on windows

-The kit work also on Windows 10.
-However since Windows is not a native Unix, the procedure is slightly more complex and involves the use of two shells, the native PowerShell and Windows Bash.
+The kit works also on Windows 10 with Windows Bash.

+However, since Windows is not a native Unix, the procedure is slightly more complex and involves the use of two shells, the native PowerShell and Windows Bash.

-The main problem is on Windows, `ansible` is not available as a Windows application.
+The main problem is that on Windows, `ansible` is not available as a Windows application.
 You need to install [Windows 10 Bash](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) to use Ansible.
 On the other side, both VirtualBox and Vagrant are native Windows applications and does not work with Windows Bash.

 So the procedure on Windows 10 is the following.

 ## Create VMs with Vagrant in Windows

-First of course download Mosaico.
+First, of course, checkout the sources for Mosaico.
 Then install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html) for Windows, and open a Windows shell (CMD or PowerShell).

 - `cd provision\vagrant`
 - `vagrant up`